A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Methods For Zero-shot Generalisation In Reinforcement Learning

-\paragraph{Environment Generation.} While DR and PCG produce context-MDPs within a pre-determined context set, it is normally assumed that all the context-MDPs are solvable.
-However, in some settings it is unknown how to sample from the set of all \emph{solvable} context-MDPs.
+While DR and PCG produce context-MDPs within a pre-determined context set, it is normally assumed that all the context-MDPs are solvable.
+However, in some settings, it is unknown how to sample from the set of all \emph{solvable} context-MDPs.
 For example, consider a simple gridworld maze environment, where the context set consists of all possible block layouts on the grid; some configuration of block placements will result in unsolvable mazes.
 Further, many block configurations are not useful for training: they may produce trivially easy mazes.
 To solve these problems we can \emph{learn} to generate new levels (sample new contexts) on which to train the agent, such that we can be sure these context-MDPs are solvable and useful training instances.
 We want a distribution over context-MDPs which is closer to the testing context set, which likely has only solvable context-MDPs.
 This is known as environment generation.

-\citet{wangPairedOpenEndedTrailblazer2019} introduces Paired Open-Ended Trailblazer (POET), a method for jointly evolving context-MDPs and policies which solve those MDPs, aiming for a policy that can solve a wide variety of context-MDPs.
-They produce policies that solve unseen level instances reliably and perform better than training from scratch or a naive curriculum. \citet{wangEnhancedPOETOpenEnded2020} builds on POET, introducing improvements to the open-ended algorithm including a measure of how novel generated context-MDPs are and a generic measure of how much a system exhibits open-ended innovation.
+\shortciteA{wangPairedOpenEndedTrailblazer2019} introduced Paired Open-Ended Trailblazer (POET), a method for jointly evolving context-MDPs and policies which solve those MDPs, aiming for a policy that can solve a wide variety of context-MDPs.
+They produce policies that solve unseen level instances reliably and perform better than training from scratch or a naive curriculum. \shortciteA{wangEnhancedPOETOpenEnded2020} built on POET, introducing improvements to the open-ended algorithm including a measure of how novel generated context-MDPs are and a generic measure of how much a system exhibits open-ended innovation.
 These additions improve the diversity and complexity of context-MDPs generated.